Urinary incontinence and overactive bladder

-Almost everyone has laughed so hard they leaked, but when it happens regularly, it can be a sign of a bigger issue.
+A lot of people have laughed or sneezed so hard they peed a little, but when urine leakage starts happening regularly, it can be a sign of a bigger issue.
 Frequent urination, loss of bladder control or sudden, extreme urges to go to the bathroom could point to urinary incontinence or overactive bladder.

 Types of incontinence